 The reform of the Common Fisheries Policy in 2013 introduced measures to gradually reduce the discarding of catches.
 Since 2015 the gradual implementation of landing obligation across pelagic and demersal fisheries in the different regions has led to full implementation of the landing obligation in 2019, which is applicable to all species subject to catch limits.

-The landing obligation aligns existing legislation which prohibited high grading and the requirement to record all discards with additional requirements to retain previously discarded catches, additional recording requirements and the use of selective fishing gears reducing the capture of unwanted catches in the first instance.
+The landing obligation aligns existing legislation which prohibits high grading and enhances the existing requirements to record all catches with additional requirements to retain previously discarded catches.
+The use of selective fishing gears reducing the capture of unwanted catches is also required.

-The Sea Fisheries Protection Authority continues to ensure successful implementation of the landing obligation at regional level through consultation with fishers, other control agencies and various stakeholders.
+The Sea Fisheries Protection Authority continues to ensure implementation of the landing obligation through inspection, control activities and consultation with fishers, other control agencies and various stakeholders.

-If you wish to find out more about the landing obligation, please contact a regional office via Contact Us or by email email@example.com
+If you wish to find out more about the landing obligation, please contact a regional office via Contact Us or by email SFPAFood&Fisheriessupport@sfpa.ie

 Discards plans and information guides: